suniltn/UGSEarthquake/Mater-README.md

 **Pagination**

-I noticed that requesting for 30 days Earthquake data will give more than 10,000 results.
+I noticed that requesting 30 days of Earthquake data will give more than 10,000 results.
 User has to wait for a long time seeing the progressbar.
-So I added the pagination for requesting 1 day at a time (~200 results) by uing start time and end time in the API. and updating those on subsequent requests.
+So I added the pagination for requesting 1 day at a time (~200 results) by using start time and end time in the API. and updating those on subsequent requests.
 Pagination with DiffUtil will process results much faster.

-**TODO:**
+**Future Improvements:**

 Unit test

-Adding a Datastore fro repository pattren , I though this was over engineering for this App, So didn't use
+Adding a Datastore for repository pattern as an Improvement

-Use Executors pattren for coroutines (Main,IO, Default, trampoline) etc this helps if we have unit tests
+Use Executors pattern for coroutines (Main,IO, Default, trampoline) etc this helps if we have unit tests

 More attractive UI

-Support for Master-Detail pattren for tablet landscape mode.
+Support for Master-Detail pattern for tablet landscape mode.